JazzieIQ/JSclassGutierrez/007/012/README.md

-Week 7
+# Week 7
-Are you using devTools?
+# Are you using devTools?
-WHy
-Yes I have VS Code as my IDE and a few shell terminals such as gitbash and postgresql.
-Also I have intelliJ and Github Desktop and Github Copilot.
-And I use Google Chrome inspect features.
+Why yes I use Google Chrome inspect features.
+I have used it to look at HTML and CSS elements and am currently picking up how to look at .js files in it now.